shivanshsinghx365/Computer-Science-Resources/CONTRIBUTING.md

 - **Step 5** - Create a PULL Request.
 - **Step 6** - Wait for your PR to be merged

-- **NOTE** - PRs that are spammy will not be accepted, only useful PRs will be accepted by the maintainers
+- **NOTE** -
+1. PRs that are spammy will not be accepted, only useful PRs will be accepted by the maintainers
+2. Kindly respect the directories, and place your contributions in separate files/folders

 ### What you can contribute in this repo? :punch: